TomPrograms/cleanscript/Readme.md

 ### Functions

 Functions can be synchronous or asynchronous.
 Cleanscript supports the usage of generators.
-You can use an unlimited amount of parameters, standard and wildcard, both of which can have defaults.
+You can use standard and wildcard parameters, both of which can have defaults.

 ```
 // no parameters